 Content.
-Content you choose to share with, or make available to, other users is shared as designated by you, and you should consider that it may be further shared by your collaborators; we are not responsible for, nor does this Policy apply to, the collection, use, processing, or sharing of Content by other users in this manner.
+The content you choose to share with or make available to, other users are shared as designated by you, and you should consider that it may be further shared by your collaborators; we are not responsible for, nor does this Policy apply to, the collection, use, processing, or sharing of Content by other users in this manner.

 Other Information.
-Some of the features and functionality of the Services involve disclosure of your personal data to other users of the Services; for example, your name, email address, and profile image may be displayed when a user views collaborators on a “sheet” and users may see the history details on a sheet (e.g., your email, access/edits, date and time stamp, etc.).
+Some of the features and functionality of the Services involve the disclosure of your personal data to other users of the Services; for example, your name, email address, and profile image may be displayed when a user views collaborators on a “document” and users may see the history details on a document (e.g., your name, access/edits, date and time stamp, etc.).

 In Testimonials.
 With your consent, we may publish Customer testimonials you share with us, which could contain personal data such as your full name and other information you choose to share.
 If you wish to update or remove your testimonial, please notify via firstname.lastname@example.org.

 Through Use of Community Features.
 Our Sites may include interactive features, including forums, online communities, bulletin boards, and publicly accessible blogs (“Community Features”).
 You should be aware that any information that you post in a Community Feature might be read, collected, and used by others who access it.
 To request removal of your personal data from a Community Feature, contact us via email@example.com.
 We will make commercially reasonable efforts to remove your personal data from our Sites and will let you know if we are unable to do so and why.